-The VCFG bits of the ADCON0 register provide independent control of the positive and negative voltage references.
+The VCFG bit of the ADCON0 register provides control of the positive voltage reference.
 The positive voltage reference can be either VDD or an external voltage source.
-Likewise, the negative voltage reference can be either Vss or an external voltage source.
+The negative voltage reference is always connected to the ground reference.

 9.1.4 CONVERSION CLOCK